Master of Public Health (MPH)

 For additional admissions information please see the admissions section here

-Offered at South University, Atlanta, Online Programs, Savannah and Virginia Beach but all classes will be offered only in an online format.
-Fully online programs can have a ground clinical or practicum experience.
+Offered at Online Programs, Savannah and Virginia Beach campuses, with all classes offered in an online format.
+Fully online programs may include an in-person clinical or practicum experience.

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.